 I was a little disappointed in the lume, it’s on the weaker side and doesn’t last the night.
 I am not an actual diver so I can deal with the lackluster lume and the watch is awesome in so many other respects I can overlook it.
-However, if your getting ready for a Instagram #lumebattle, look someplace else.
+However, if you’re getting ready for an Instagram #lumebattle, look someplace else.

 The bezel isn’t as tight as some divers I have owned, but I didn’t notice that it moved on accident when bumped or brushed against something.